Olive Leaf Extract: Benefits & Side Effects Of This Mediterranean-Diet-Approved Ingredient

 6. It possesses potent anti-cancer properties.

-Oleuropein, the main polyphenol in olive leaf extract, is thought to be responsible for the major anti-cancer, anti-tumor activity, and several experimental animal studies have found that oleuropein treatment prevents the development of skin, soft tissue, and breast cancers.
+Oleuropein, the main polyphenol in olive leaf extract, is thought to be responsible for the major anti-cancer, anti-tumor activity10, and several experimental animal studies have found that oleuropein treatment prevents the development of skin11 and breast cancers12.
 That said, evidence for the cancer-fighting effect of olive leaf extract in humans remains anecdotal, and clinical trials are needed to validate these claims.

 7. It helps balance blood sugar and manage type 2 diabetes.